-Skip to main content
+Skip to content

-Refugee status, humanitarian protection and discretionary leave to remain
+Refugee status, humanitarian protection and discretionary leave to remain - what do they mean?

-This page is for new arrivals.
-If you are a housing adviser please click here for information more relevant to you.
+This page is for housing advisers.
+If you are a new arrival please click here for information more relevant to you.

 In everyday use and in the media the word 'refugee' is often used to refer to people escaping from danger such as natural disaster, famine, political violence, or armed conflict.
 This is fine in everyday use but in many of these cases a person would not necessarily meet the legal definition of refugee.
 The legal definition is in the United Nations 1951 Refugee Convention: